Is accounts receivable an asset?

 This is a cornerstone of accounting.
 Assets are listed on the left.
 Liabilities and shareholder equity are on the right.
 If the numbers at the bottom of each column don’t match, there’s an error in your accounting.
 This can be a blessing or a curse.
 Matching numbers mean you did it right.
 Mismatched numbers mean hours of work to figure out where you went wrong.

 The income statement is a separate report from the balance sheet.
 Income statements record revenues and expenses.
-In accrual accounting, accounts receivable count as revenue, but only actual revenue received is reported on the income statement, along with actual expenses paid.
+In accrual accounting, accounts receivable count as accrued revenue, but only actual revenue received is reported on the income statement, along with actual expenses paid (see our guide on accrual vs. deferral accounting for more).
 This helps businesses get a firmer grasp on spending for the current reporting period.

 Liabilities don’t show up on the income statement either.
 The expenses listed there are bills that have already been paid.
 A liability is an amount owed that has not been paid yet.
 To simplify this, think of the income statement as a synopsis of past activity and the balance sheet as a present-day snapshot of the company that includes future expenses.